parsaeisa/Notes/Software engineering/Non-technical/managing.md

 * When you take a technology in an enterprise app, you should cusotmise that thechnology.
 It consists so much developing.
 Like customising the Echo framework in Snapp which you did it.

+When Uber used Apache Pinot for real-time processing, it:
+- added Full SQL support with Presto to it
+- added the ability to handle upsert queries

 ## People management

 People management requires **soft skill** the most.